Our website uses cookies for statistical purposes.

 Steps needed to open a cryptocurrency company in New Zealand

-Company formation in New Zealand is a straightforward process composed of a number of essential steps:
+Company formation in New Zealand is a straightforward process composed of several essential steps:

 1. Business name: the first step is to reserve an available business name; the reservation of the name is subject to a fee;